Byron/google-apis-rs/README.md

-These crates have been published under the `google-*` prefix in the early days of the Rust ecosystem, but by now it has become more of an issue as Google might become interested in publishing their own, and wondering why someone unaffiliated would take their name.

-For that reason, these crates are now unmaintained and shall be handed over to Google when they choose to release their own.
+### Maintenance Mode

+No new features will be implemented, but contributions are welcome.
+From time to time new releases will be published to crates.io.

+Also, **we are looking for a new maintainer**.

 ### WARNING

-The following crates are not under my control and have been published by another party
+The following crates are not under our control and have been published by another party

 * `google-privateca1-cli`
 * `google-recaptchaenterprise1-cli`